 by 1pm on 31st Jan 2020

-TOOLS for you to further research on your own include: action plan, two steps down, 30/60/90 day cycles, brainstorming, Six Thinking Hats®, using an affinity diagram, driver diagrams.
+Tools for you to research further on your own include: action plan, two steps down, 30/60/90 day cycles, brainstorming, Six Thinking Hats®, using an affinity diagram, driver diagrams.

 Having produced an action plan, the next stage is to put some target dates against these actions and decide who undertakes them.
 This provides a scheduled plan.
 It may be helpful to convert this into a format that all participants can easily see.
 This should clearly state key milestones for the project.

 What the project team will be expecting is a task list with who, what and when.
-The how of the task will be down to the specialist that s appointed to perform the task.
+The how of the task will be down to the specialist that’s appointed to perform the task.